Mastercard Contactless Payment in Kyiv Metro

 HYPOTHESES THAT FAILED

-The survey results provided a better understanding of users' needs as some of the hypotheses have failed.
-We were considering that passengers use to be frustrated if they find out that they have no tokens or rides on prepaid fare cards right in front of a turnstile or that they use to check fare card balance before going to turnstiles.
-It was one of the initial pains that we were considering to fix with design.
+The survey results provided a deeper understanding of users’ needs, revealing that some of our initial hypotheses were incorrect.
+We initially assumed that passengers would be frustrated if they realized they had no tokens or prepaid fare card rides right in front of a turnstile or that they regularly checked their fare card balance before reaching the turnstiles.
+Addressing this was one of the key pain points we aimed to resolve through design.

 SURVEY STAGE 2.
 STUDYING THE LOBBIES